Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to consider the underlined segment to establish whether it is accurate.

-> **To find when common open source libraries are added to the code base, you should add Jenkins to the build pipeline.
+> **To find when common open source libraries are added to the code base, you should add Jenkins to the build pipeline**.

 Select '**No adjustment required**' if the underlined segment is accurate.